pwsdc/pwsdc.github.io/content/join.md

 # Weekly Meetings

-Our main weekly meeting will be held on Tuesdays at 5 PM in Eberly 110.
+The meeting time for the main weekly meeting can be found on the main page [here](/).

 We will also hold smaller meetings to cover anything that wasn't done in the main weekly meeting, or simply as an "off-the-cuff" hangout.
 Times for such meetings will be posted on the Discord.